 This property can only be set in Extensible Application Markup Language (XAML) via the collection syntax shown, or by accessing the collection object and using its various methods such as Add.
 The property to access the collection object itself is read-only, and the collection itself is read-write.

-Note that you use either the or the ItemsSource property to specify the collection that should be used to generate the content of your ItemsControl.
-When the ItemsSource property is set, the collection is made read-only and fixed-size.
+Note that you use either the ItemsSource property to specify the collection that should be used to generate the content of your ItemsControl.
+When the ItemsSource property is set, the collection is made read-only and fixed-size.or the